 Where to Get a COVID-19 Vaccine

-Parking will be available in the E.K.
+Parking is available in the E.K.
 Long parking lot at the corner of East St. Mary Boulevard and Girard Park Circle, and at a few reserved spots outside Burke-Hawthorne Hall.

-The clinics will be administered by members of the Louisiana National Guard in partnership with the Louisiana Department of Health and UL Lafayette.
+The clinics are administered by members of the Louisiana National Guard in partnership with the Louisiana Department of Health and UL Lafayette.

 If you are not on campus, almost all pharmacies will administer the COVID-19 vaccine.
 The COVID-19 vaccine is free.